aloha666/Java2021/SEP Training Recap.md

       ```
       The @SpringBootApplication annotation is equivalent to using @Configuration, @EnableAutoConfiguration, and @ComponentScan

-      @EnableAutoConfiguration: on enables Spring Boot to auto-configure the application context.
+      @EnableAutoConfiguration(配置bean): on enables Spring Boot to auto-configure the application context.
 Therefore, it automatically creates and registers beans based on both the included jar files in the classpath and the beans defined by us.
-      @ComponentScan: enable @Component scan on the package where the application is located (see the best practices)
+      @ComponentScan(发现bean): enable @Component scan on the package where the application is located (see the best practices)
-      @Configuration: allow to register extra beans in the context or import additional configuration classes
+      @Configuration(内部bean): allow to register extra beans in the context or import additional configuration classes

       The Application Context is Spring's advanced container.
 Similar to BeanFactory, it can load bean definitions, wire beans together, and dispense beans upon request.